Vue Pa Chay

-Political setting

-From the late 15th century onward, the European Powers raced to conquer the world.
-By the late 19th century the British Empire was the largest Empire in the world.
-France sought to balance the British influence in China and India by conquering the land in between.
-By the late 19th century, France had consolidated all the nations in Southeast Asia into one conglomerate known as French Indochina.
-In the years following the beginning of World War I, the French's colonial strangle-hold in Indochina was beginning to weaken.
-Though they had conquered Indochina hoping to benefit economically, the French gained little from the venture.
-So in response to the high cost of war in Europe, the French heavily taxed the people of Indochina in the form of silver bars, and opium cash crop.
-The Hmong bore the brunt of the burden because they were already marginalized by the Lao, Vietnamese, and Tai people.
-The situation became so bad that many were forced to sell their children to pay the tax.

 Youth

-Pa Chay was an Hmong Vue orphan who grew up in Lào Cai Province, Vietnam, which is still a stronghold of the Hmong.
+Pa Chay was a Hmong Vue orphan who grew up in Lào Cai Province, Vietnam, which is still a stronghold of the Hmong.
 He was raised by an Vue uncle, Xao Chu Vue (RPA: Xauv Tswb Vwj) who adopted him.
 After his marriage and the birth of his first child he claimed to be called by God to show the Hmong how to live in good health and harmony with their environment and to free the Hmong people from the oppressors, mainly the Tai and French.
 As proof of his divine calling, he performed spectacular feats, such as jumping onto the top of a house, making a ball of cotton explode, etc. He was also instructed on a Hmong writing system which was practiced by many of his followers.
 People began to revere Pa Chay as the long-awaited Hmong leader who the elders have been waiting for to usher a period where Hmong would again have a kingdom.

 Pa Chay used his influence and the reputation of his miraculous powers to convince his followers that he could deliver his people from French domination.
 Many Hmong united and began a nationalist Hmong movement which drew villagers from all over northern Laos, northern Vietnam, and parts of southern China.
 Pa Chay then organized the Hmong nationalists to fight against the French in the rebellion known as "Guerre Du Fou" (Madman's War "Rog Paj Cai").
 He also attracted the support of other oppressed minorities, mainly the Mab Daum and Khmu.